bgd-labs/aave-governance-v3/DEPLOYMENT.md

 - `make set-vp-as_ccf-senders PROD=true LEDGER=true`: sets the voting portals as senders in aDI

-## Voting Network
+# Voting Network

-The voting network consist of the contracts to enable voting on proposals (more details [here](./docs/overview.md#aave-voting-networks)).
+The voting network consists of the contracts to enable voting on proposals (more details [here](./docs/overview.md#aave-voting-networks)).
 The required contracts are:

 - [DataWarehouse](./src/contracts/voting/DataWarehouse.sol)
 - [VotingStrategy](./src/contracts/voting/VotingStrategy.sol)
 - [VotingMachine](./src/contracts/voting/VotingMachine.sol)

-### Scripts
+## Scripts

 **Prerequisites**: Voting network deployment requires prior Governance and aDI deployment.

 To deploy a new voting network (or a new voting machine on the same network, since they are not upgradeable), add the specified networks to these scripts:

 - [Deploy_DataWarehouse.s.sol](./scripts/VotingMachine/Deploy_DataWarehouse.s.sol): Deploys the DataWarehouse contract, that holds the proofs to validate the votes.
 - [Deploy_VotingStrategy.s.sol](./scripts/VotingMachine/Deploy_VotingStrategy.s.sol): Deploys the VotingStrategy contract, that holds the logic to account for the voting power of the users.
-Depends on having previously deployed the DataWarehouse.
+Requires prior DataWarehouse deployment.
-- [Deploy_VotingMachine.s.sol](./scripts/VotingMachine/Deploy_VotingMachine.s.sol): Deploys the VotingMachine contract, depends on previously having deployed the DataWarehouse and VotingStrategy.
-It uses Create3 library to determine the future address of the connected VotingPortal.
+- [Deploy_VotingMachine.s.sol](./scripts/VotingMachine/Deploy_VotingMachine.s.sol): Deploys the VotingMachine contract.
+Requires prior DataWarehouse and VotingStrategy deployment.
+Uses Create3 library to determine the future address of the connected VotingPortal.

-To connect the VotingMachine with the cross chain system:
+To connect the VotingMachine with the cross-chain system:

-- [Set_VM_as_CCF_Sender.s.sol](./scripts/VotingMachine/Set_VM_as_CCF_Sender.s.sol): Sets the VotingMachine as sender to aDI (only if msg.sender is owner of aDI), so that it can send the voting results.
+- [Set_VM_as_CCF_Sender.s.sol](./scripts/VotingMachine/Set_VM_as_CCF_Sender.s.sol): Sets the VotingMachine as sender to aDI (only if msg.sender is owner of aDI) so it can send voting results.

-### Makefile
+## Makefile

-Remember to specify the networks needed on the Makefile.
+Specify the required networks in the Makefile:

 - `make deploy-data-warehouse PROD=true LEDGER=true`: deploys the data warehouse contract
 - `make deploy-voting-strategy PROD=true LEDGER=true`: deploys the voting strategy contract
 - `make deploy-voting-machine PROD=true LEDGER=true`: deploys the voting machine contract
 - `make set-vm-as-ccf-sender PROD=true LEDGER=true`: sets the voting machine as sender in aDI

-## Execution Network
+# Execution Network

-The execution network consist on the contracts that will be able to execute specified payloads (more [here](./docs/overview.md#aave-execution-networks)).
-The contracts needed for it to work are:
+The execution network consists of contracts that execute specified payloads (more details [here](./docs/overview.md#aave-execution-networks)).
+The required contracts are:

 - [Executor.sol](./src/contracts/payloads/Executor.sol)
 - [PayloadsController.sol](./src/contracts/payloads/PayloadsController.sol)

-### Scripts
+## Scripts

-To deploy a new execution network (or a new implementation) you will need to add the specified networks to these scripts:
+**Prerequisites**: Execution network deployment requires prior Governance and aDI deployment.

-(To correctly deploy an execution network it requires to have governance and aDI previously deployed).
+**Important**: Executor contracts hold permissions for all changes that payloads will execute.

-(Its important to note that the executor contracts are the ones that will hold permissions over whatever changes the payloads will need to do)
+To deploy a new execution network (or a new implementation), add the specified networks to these scripts:

-- [Deploy_ExecutorLvl1.s.sol](./scripts/Payloads/Deploy_ExecutorLvl1.s.sol): Deploys the executor contract as executor 1.
-(Needed on all networks).
-Sets defined owner on json as owner, but at the end of deployment, owner of executor should be set to the PayloadsController.
+- [Deploy_ExecutorLvl1.s.sol](./scripts/Payloads/Deploy_ExecutorLvl1.s.sol): Deploys executor level 1 contract (required on all networks).
+Sets defined owner from JSON as initial owner, but transfer executor ownership to PayloadsController after deployment.
-- [Deploy_ExecutorLvl2.s.sol](./scripts/Payloads/Deploy_ExecutorLvl2.s.sol): Deploys the executor contract as executor 2. (only deployed on Ethereum)
+- [Deploy_ExecutorLvl2.s.sol](./scripts/Payloads/Deploy_ExecutorLvl2.s.sol): Deploys executor level 2 contract (deployed only on Ethereum).
 - [Deploy_PayloadsController.s.sol](./scripts/Payloads/Deploy_PayloadsController.s.sol): Deploys PayloadsController contract.
-Sets executor 1 as owner, and as proxy owner.
+Sets executor level 1 as owner and proxy owner.

-### Makefile
+## Makefile

-Remember to specify the networks needed on the Makefile.
+Specify the required networks in the Makefile:

-- `make deploy-executor-lvl1 PROD=true LEDGER=true`: deploys executor contract, and saves it as executorLvl1
+- `make deploy-executor-lvl1 PROD=true LEDGER=true`: deploys executor contract and saves it as executor level 1
-- `make deploy-executor-lvl2 PROD=true LEDGER=true`: deploys executor contract, and saves it as executorLvel2
+- `make deploy-executor-lvl2 PROD=true LEDGER=true`: deploys executor contract and saves it as executor level 2
 - `make deploy-payloads-controller-chain PROD=true LEDGER=true`: deploys PayloadsController contract.

-## Permissioned Execution
+# Permissioned Execution

 A permissioned execution can also be deployed on a network.
-This will simulate the same process as a normal governance controlled execution network, but with the control given to a determined address (more [here](./docs/permissioned-payloads-controller-overview.md)).
+This simulates the same process as a governance-controlled execution network, but with control given to a specified address (more details [here](./docs/permissioned-payloads-controller-overview.md)).

 - [PermissionedPayloadsController.sol](./src/contracts/payloads/PermissionedPayloadsController.sol)

-### Scripts
+## Scripts

 To deploy a permissioned execution network you need the following scripts:

-- [Deploy_PermissionedExecutor.s.sol](./scripts/Payloads/Deploy_PermissionedExecutor.s.sol): Deploys the executor contract as executor1.
-Sets defined owner on json as owner, but at the end of deployment, owner of executor should be set to the PermissionedPayloadsController.
+- [Deploy_PermissionedExecutor.s.sol](./scripts/Payloads/Deploy_PermissionedExecutor.s.sol): Deploys the executor contract as executor level 1.
+Sets defined owner from JSON as initial owner, but transfer executor ownership to PermissionedPayloadsController after deployment.
 - [Deploy_PermissionedPayloadsController.s.sol](./scripts/Payloads/Deploy_PermissionedPayloadsController.s.sol): Deploys PermissionedPayloadsController.
-Sets executor as owner of proxy.
-Sets msg.sender as Payloads Manager.
+Sets executor as proxy owner and msg.sender as Payloads Manager.

-### Makefile
+## Makefile

-- `make deploy-permissioned-executor PROD=true LEDGER=true`: deploys executor contract, and saves it as executorLvl1.
+- `make deploy-permissioned-executor PROD=true LEDGER=true`: deploys executor contract, and saves it as executor level 1
-- `make deploy-permissioned-payloads-controller PROD=true LEDGER=true`: deploys PermissionedPayloadsController contract.
+- `make deploy-permissioned-payloads-controller PROD=true LEDGER=true`: deploys PermissionedPayloadsController contract

-## Helpers
+# Helpers

-The helpers contracts are used to help ui make easier queries on the state of the governance system.
-The helpers contracts that exist are:
+The helper contracts enable the UI to query the governance system state more easily.
+The available helper contracts are:

 - [GovernanceDataHelper.sol](./src/contracts/dataHelpers/GovernanceDataHelper.sol)
 - [PayloadsControllerDataHelper.sol](./src/contracts/dataHelpers/PayloadsControllerDataHelper.sol)
 - [VotingMachineDataHelper.sol](./src/contracts/dataHelpers/VotingMachineDataHelper.sol)

-### Scripts
+## Scripts

-- [Deploy_ContractHelpers.s.sol](./scripts/Deploy_ContractHelpers.s.sol): script that will deploy all the necessary helper contracts depending on if the network has Governance, VotingMachine and / or PayloadsController.
+- [Deploy_ContractHelpers.s.sol](./scripts/Deploy_ContractHelpers.s.sol): Deploys all necessary helper contracts depending on whether the network has Governance, VotingMachine, and/or PayloadsController.

-### Makefile
+## Makefile

-Remember to specify the networks needed on the Makefile.
+Specify the required networks in the Makefile:

-- `make deploy-helper-contracts PROD=true LEDGER=true`:
+- `make deploy-helper-contracts PROD=true LEDGER=true`: deploys helpers contracts

-## Others
+# Other scripts

-There are other scripts that help on:
+Other scripts:

-- changing ownership of the executor to PayloadsController: `make update-executor-owner PROD=true LEDGER=true`
+- `make update-executor-owner PROD=true LEDGER=true`: changes executor ownership to PayloadsController.